-Your home builder should be able to give you realistic estimations about how long your particular project should take and how the size of your project may impact the estimated time to completion.
+Your home builder should be able to give you realistic estimations about how long your particular project should take.
+They can also tell you how the size of your project may impact the estimated time to completion.
 So it's a good idea to speak with your builder about any questions you may have.

 Permit turn-over time and inspection request wait time.

 Inspections must be done after each phase of building to be sure the home meets current local building codes.
 Homebuilders request inspections in advance.
 Each permitting office has its own process and expected turn-around time.

 The complexity of the home build.

-Simple house plans tend to move more quickly through the construction time line.
+Simple house plans tend to move more quickly through the construction timeline.
 With a production home, for example, builders use the same floor plans, products, and processes over and over again.

 A custom home builder may take a bit longer to finish your project because the home design is highly specialized and personalized.
-Complicated home plans often take longer to build.
-The payoff is that you will get to enjoy your exact dream home in the end.
+Complicated home plans often take longer to build because these homes are not being produced en masse as cookie cutters.

 The amount of work involved in preparing the lot.

-It is possible that unforeseen problems could arise when crews are clearing the lot.
+Problems could potentially arise when crews are clearing the lot.
 Soil tests must meet certain requirements.
 Some areas have laws about tree removal for trees above a specific diameter that could be an issue.